Mena-Rossini/Ex-04_RESTful_Web_Services/README.md

 ## Procedure:

 ### Server side:
-Step 1: Create a new Java Web Project.
+**Step 1**: Create a new Java Web Project.
 Follow Steps 1-5 as in SOAP Based Web Service.

 Step 2: Right-click on the project name and select New->RESTful Web Services from Patterns.